iMoneyTech/drupal-imoney-challenge/README.md

 ## What do you get?

 The most impressive pull request will be awarded a full time position in iMoney!
-We will fly you here to work alongside our Tech Team in our HQ, Kuala Lumpur, Malaysia and take care of your working permit!
+We will fly you here to work alongside our Tech Team in our HQ, Kuala Lumpur, Malaysia + take care of your work permit!